German Social Union (East Germany): After 1990

-The DSU drifted further towards a nationalistic course, aiming for a position inbetween the centre-right CDU and the far-right Republicans.
+The DSU drifted further towards a nationalistic course, aiming for a position in between the centre-right CDU and the far-right Republicans.
 During the early-1990s, the party received support by the (West German) Neue Rechte ("New Right") movement, in particular by the Criticón magazine of Caspar von Schrenck-Notzing, who also attended DSU meetings.
 The DSU's image was then characterised by financial misconduct, internal squabbles, resignations, and contacts with far-right groups.
 The cooperation of DSU and CSU was definitely ended after the Spring 1993 party conference, when Roberto Rink was elected chairman of the DSU.

 In subsequent elections its share of the vote has remained under 1% of the vote in all Landtag elections held in the new states.
 Electoral coalitions with right-wing parties like the German Party, the Party for a Rule of Law Offensive or the Statt Party led to no avail.
 Nevertheless, the DSU has a loyal following of voters on the local level, especially in some districts of Saxony.
 In the western states, the party is virtually nonexistent.

 The DSU had one member in the Landtag of Saxony from 2006 to 2009, after the NPD parliamentarian Klaus Baier had defected from his party after a series of disputes and joined the DSU.